AMID Logo E-BAY Logo

 Without notice, we reserve the right to refund unauthorized payments less than a non-refundable transaction fee and a $50 refund processing fee.

-FAILURE TO PAY FREIGHT INVOICE
+FAILURE TO PAY INVOICE

 As soon as goods depart from the USA and the carrier's express release bill of lading is generated, or within a few days after departure, we email the associated party our invoice, less a deposit already paid.
 PAYMENT DUE IS UPON RECEIPT OF THE INVOICE.